libxengine/XEngine_ServiceApp/README.en.md

 Just Run it

 #### Linux
-use makefile compile,UBUNTU22.04 x64 or RockyLinux9 x64
+use makefile compile,UBUNTU22.04 or RockyLinux9 and above
 Run it on the terminal

-#### Macos
-use makefile compile,mac 13 and above
-Run it on the terminal

-##### Screenshot of the program
+##### Build Command
 execute command in XEngine_Source path
+make RELEASE=0 debug build
-make complie
+make RELEASE=1 release build
 make FLAGS=InstallAll Install File
 make FLAGS=CleanAll Clear Complie

+#### Macos
+use makefile compile,mac 13 and above
+Run it on the terminal,build command refer linux

 ## How to develop
 XEngine_CenterApp service is mainly used for TCP protocol, you can write your TCP(Business) operation related processing code here